jonbodner/proteus/README.md

     b := NewBuilder(Postgres)
 ```

-Next, run your query by passing it to the `Exec` or `Query` methods on `proteus.Builder`.
+Next, run your query by passing it to the `Exec`, `ExecResult`, or `Query` methods on `proteus.Builder`.

 `Exec` expects a `context.Context`, a `proteus.ContextExecutor`, the query, and a
 map of `string` to `interface{}`, where the keys are the parameter names and the values are the parameter values.
 It returns an int64 with the number of rows modified and
+and error.

+`ExecResult` expects a `context.Context`, a `proteus.ContextExecutor`, the query, and a
+map of `string` to `interface{}`, where the keys are the parameter names and the values are the parameter values.
+It returns a `sql.Result` with the number of rows modified and
 and error.

 `Query` expected a `context.Context`, a `proteus.ContextQuerier`, the query,
 a map of `string` to `interface{}`, where the keys are the parameter names and the values are the parameter values, and a pointer to the value that